yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK for Android(en).md

 -keep class com.yumi.android.sdk.ads.selfmedia.**{*;}
 ```

-## Reminder
+## 6. Reminder

 ### Permissions for Android 6.0 and newer versions

 When the targetSdkVersion of your app is 23 or above, you can choose the following method to check permission and prompt for user authorization.
-<p><spen style="color:red;">Note: The default setting for this method is false, it won’t prompt for user authorisation or causing crash.
+<p><span style="color:red;">Note: The default setting for this method is false, it won’t prompt for user authorisation or causing crash.
 If set as true, it will check permission and prompt for user authorisation with popups.
-This method should be called before the instantiated ads and android-support-v4.jar needs to be added.</spen></p>
+This method should be called before the instantiated ads and android-support-v4.jar needs to be added.</span></p>

 ```java
 YumiSettings.runInCheckPermission(true);